-- Conducting an internal audit of the Quality Management System. - Conducting a Management Review meeting. - Participating in an external audit conducting by a third party Accreditation Body - Updating the Quality Management System Operational Plan. - Updating Council of the status of the County's Quality Management System.
+- Conducting an internal audit of the Quality Management System. - Conducting a Management Review meeting. - Participating in an external audit conducted by a third-party Accreditation Body. - Updating the Quality Management System Operational Plan. - Updating Council of the status of the County's Quality Management System.

-The QMS Operational Plan was reviewed and updated in 2020, with a focus on Document and Records Control (Element 5) and incorporating organizational changes within the County.
+The QMS Operational Plan was reviewed and updated in 2024, with focus on Document and Records Control (Element 5), conforming to the DWQMS standards and Continual Improvement (Element 21) while incorporating organizational changes within the County.